ksumesh431/obsidian-docs/Miscellaneous/Public Key Infratructure.md

-Note: The server also needs to verify the legitimacy of the client.
+Note: The server also needs to verify the legitimacy of the CLIENT.
 So the client also generates a set of public n private keys, gets a cert from CA and sends the signed certificate with public key to the server